dylan-keyt/catch/README.md

 All that remains is to format the price and style the header.
 Then I will perform a final cleanup of the CSS and submit this challenge.

 #### Time spent so far: 38 pomodoros (~19 hours)

+### Day 4 - Evening
+Styling is complete, and so is this project.
+I wasn't able to finish it by COB Friday, but it is still done in time for the weekend.

+Looking back I can identify some things that would've been nice to have, such as configuring the icon on the drop down as per the design as well as a sticky header.
+However, with the amount of time I've spent on this challenge, I am satisfied with what I was able to achieve.

+I got to learn some cool things while working on this project, such as Context, react-testing-library and custom hooks.
+Most of all, I'm happy with the test coverage!
+In my mind, this is what makes the project truly complete and instead of something rushed together haphazardly, it is something that I can be proud of.

+I enjoyed this challenge, and I hope you enjoy reviewing it!

+#### Total time spent: 40 pomodoros (~20 hours)